Set in Stone? Change and Innovation in Consumer Standard-Form Contracts

 47 Pages Posted: 15 Jul 2012 Last revised: 31 Oct 2019

-This article studies the rate, direction, and determinants of change in consumer standard form contracting.
+Standard-form contracting is the engine of the mass-market economy, yet we know little about what drives it and what factors are associated with its evolution.
+Understanding change and innovation of the substance, length, and complexity of fine print in the consumer context can help regulators identify sources of potential intervention as well as help them evaluate the effectiveness of mandatory disclosure regimes, which are commonly used as consumer protection tools.
+This Article studies the rate, direction, and determinants of change in consumer standard-form contracting.
 We examine what changed between 2003 and 2010 in the terms of 264 mass-market consumer software license agreements.
 Thirty-nine percent of contracts materially changed at least one term, and some changed as many as fourteen terms.
 The average contract became more pro-seller as well as several hundred words longer.
-The increase in length is not due to the use of simpler language: contract readability has been constant: the average contract is as readable as an article in a scientific journal.
-Younger, larger, growing firms, and firms with in-house counsel were more likely to change existing terms and to introduce new terms to take advantage of technological and market developments.
-Contracts appeared to respond to litigation outcomes: Terms that were increasingly enforced by courts were more frequently used in contracts, and vice-versa.
+The increase in length is not due to the use of simpler language.
+Contract readability has been constant: The average contract is as readable as an article in a scientific journal.
+The variance of contract length has grown, as has the variance in overall pro-seller bias, resulting in reduced contract standardization over time.
+Firms that were younger, larger, or growing, as well as firms with inhouse counsel, were more likely to change existing terms and to introduce new terms to take advantage of technological and market developments.
+Contracts appear to respond to litigation outcomes: Terms that were increasingly enforced by courts were more frequently used in contracts, and vice-versa.
 The results indicate that software license agreements are relatively dynamic and shaped by multiple factors over time.
 We discuss potential consumer protection implications as a result of the increased length and complexity of contracts over time.

 Keywords: contracts, commercial law, consumer law